Aider-AI/aider/docs/unified-diffs.md

      return
 ```

-Choosing such a popular output format means that GPT has
+Choosing such a popular format means that GPT has
 seen *many* examples in its training data.
 It's been trained to generate
 text that conforms to the unified diff syntax.